Start9Labs/specter-desktop-wrapper/README.md

-# Wrapper for Specter
+# Wrapper for specter

-`Specter` is a GUI for Bitcoin Core optimised to work with hardware wallets .
-This .s9pk wrapper will allow you to run Specter on your Embassy.
+Specter is a GUI for Bitcoin Core optimized to work with hardware wallets.
+This repository creates the `s9pk` package that is installed to run `specter` on [embassyOS](https://github.com/Start9Labs/embassy-os/).

 ## Embassy Service Pre-Requisites:

 - [Bitcoin Core](https://github.com/Start9Labs/bitcoind-wrapper)

 ## Dependencies

+The following set of dependencies are required to build this project.
+You can find detailed steps to setup your environment below, and in the service packaging [documentation](https://github.com/Start9Labs/service-pipeline#development-environment).

 - [docker](https://docs.docker.com/get-docker)
 - [docker-buildx](https://docs.docker.com/buildx/working-with-buildx/)